jalupaja/BlueDucky/README.md

 🚨 CVE-2023-45866 - BlueDucky Implementation (Using DuckyScript)

 🔓 Unauthenticated Peering Leading to Code Execution (Using HID Keyboard)
+> This has been fixed in the [Android Security Bulletin 2023-12-01](https://source.android.com/docs/security/bulletin/2023-12-01).

 [This is an implementation of the CVE discovered by marcnewlin](https://github.com/marcnewlin/hi_my_name_is_keyboard)